+The voice is a blessing which some use wisely, and others use in less profound ways.
 The tone differs from person to person, and vocal faculties are diverse.
 For some, like Mariah Carrey of Vitas, vocal abilities are entirely unique and arduous to mimic.
 Nevertheless, the voice is a distinct thing and needs ample appreciation.

-The ability to speak, sing, and even shout, is magical.
-These abilities allow for an insurmountable amount of expression and edification.
 In other cases, it provides people with career opportunities.
 So many are highly revered and doted because of their voice - people like famous singers, spoken word performers, music teachers, public speakers, and even university lecturers.
 The value of the words that leave their mouths carried through sound waves into appeasing ears does play a vital role in popularity in the first place.
 Additionally the entire realm of physicality necessary to convey that specific message, but the voice is what makes those valuable words even more paramount, and what sanctions this gravitational shift in fondness for a person of such standing.

 However, what is all the more fascinating, is the distinction between a talking voice and a singing voice.
 As a singer, this remains far from unorthodox.
 My singing voice and talking voice oppose each other - they sound very different.
 Also, as pleasing as the talking voice sounds, the same cannot sentiments lack for its singing counterpart.
 It took many years to feel comfortable.
 Shyness and a general dislike for its sound overruled any other feelings.
 Ironically, since childhood, performing alongside peers at numerous music festivals and singing competitions were commonplace, and non-problematic.
 Why?
 Because it was a team effort not solely an individual one, but once solo singing became a part of life, embarrassment, negative criticisms, and on most days, shyness crept in, overruling the sublime compliments from peers and vocal teachers.
 This way of thinking obstructed progress and desire to pursue that teenage dream of becoming a famous singer grew distant.
 Other factors also contributed to this dismay, but, the most consequential of them all, is those mentioned earlier.
 Sometimes personal thoughts can authentically inhibit pursuance, especially when allowed to do so.